wadi-green/Wadi.Green/README.md

 #### Do you love to teach and write?

 All the `Activities` in the system is content created by a variety of people from all across the world (I count close to 21 contributors).
 The more `Activities` we create, the better it is for people.
 Help me find, proof-read and create new `Activities`.

+# Contact & Support ?

+Reach out to me at support@wadi.green